 Thyroid nodules are quite common.
 The main goal of nuclear imaging in the past with a thyroid nodule was to differentiate between malignant and benign lesions.
 Unfortunately, the technique was neither specific nor sensitive for thyroid cancers.

 The isotopes used for nuclear imaging of thyroid nodules include technetium-99m, iodine-123, gallium-67, thallium-201 and iodine fluorescence imaging.
 Each isotope has its advantages, disadvantages, and indications.

-- When the patient has multiple nonfunctioning nodules, the risk of malignancy drops to only 1 %.
-Hot nodules on a technetium-99 m study can be malignant in up to 29 % of the cases whereas functioning nodules on iodine-123 carry a 1—4 % risk of being malignant.
-Because of this, iodine-123 is said to have a much higher sensitivity and specifity compared to technetium-99 m.
+When the patient has multiple non-functioning nodules, the risk of malignancy drops to only 1 %.
+Hot nodules on a technetium-99 m study can be malignant in up to 29 % of the cases, whereas functioning nodules on iodine-123 carry a 1—4 % risk of being malignant.
+Because of this, iodine-123 is said to have a much higher sensitivity and specificity compared to technetium-99 m.

 Iodine fluorescence imaging

 Iodine fluorescence imaging is not available in most centers and is used for the functional assessment of the thyroid gland.
 Iodine fluorescence imaging is based on the principle that irradiating the thyroid gland can make the iodine inside the gland radioactive.
 The concentration of intrinsic stores of stable iodine can then be studied.

 In summary, nuclear imaging in thyroid nodules is more useful for the exclusion of thyroid metastatic cancers, rather than for the differentiation between malignant or benign thyroid nodules.